SonarSquad/OASIS/README.md

 **CONTENT: folder and content**
-- LNA_Rev3: PCB design files for the LNA board.
+- LNA_Rev3: PCB design files for the LNA board (ALTIUM).
+- Oasis_ADC_PCB: PCB design files and gerbers for the ADC board (KICAD).
+- Oasis_MCU_bridge_PCB: PCB design files and gerbers for MCU board (KICAD).
+- Python code and drivers: Main python script and C- code drivers for the OASIS system
 - MCU_ATmega4809: Code for waveform-generation on the ATmega4809.
-- Oasis_ADC_PCB: PCB design files for the ADC board.
-- Python code and drivers: Main python script and C- code drivers for the OASIS system
-- SPI_test_alternative_ADC: Some code for setting up SPI communication on the Raspberry Pi.
+- SPI_test_alternative_ADC: Example code for setting up SPI communication on the Raspberry Pi 4 (not used in OASIS prototype).

 **HARDWARE modules:**